SUNY Downstate Health Sciences University

 - Providing students with the knowledge, theories, and skill required in the field of Medical Informatics;

 - Providing students with a challenging and supportive learning environment;

-- Providing students opportunities to collaborate with faculty from College of Medicine, College of Nursing, and the College of Health Related Professions;
+- Providing students opportunities to collaborate with faculty from College of Medicine, College of Nursing, and the School of Health Professions;

 - Providing extensive relevant clinical experience, which will prepare students to practice in different health care facilities and in urban communities;

 The SUNY Downstate Health Sciences University's Medical Informatics Program is a member of International Medical Informatics Association (IMIA), Academic Forum of American Medical Informatics Association (AMIA), and Academic Organizational Affiliate of Healthcare Information and Management Systems Society (HIMSS).

 American Medical Informatics Association (AMIA) is the main national organization that represents Medical Informatics professionals.
 It offers student membership and various helpful resources for students.